Tutorial Libreswan IPSec Host-To-Host with RSA Keys

 ipsec newhostkey --nssdir /etc/ipsec.d --output /etc/ipsec.d/certnotes.secrets --hostname left.poplab.pt

-Extract the RSA Public Key from Left Host and add them to the configuration file.
+Extract the RSA Public Key from Left Host and add it to the configuration file.

 ipsec showhostkey --left --ckaid 1a7b98222db9598f4f238e7308465cd2cc5c5c60 | grep 'leftrsasigkey'